How Long Does Probate Take? These 5 Factors Can Make All the Difference

 The biggest reason there’s no definitive answer to the length of probate question is because it’s not nationally regulated, which means probate rules vary from state to state.

-That’s why in Texas, with its simplified process and minimal court oversight, probate can be completed within just a few weeks if all goes well.
-Whereas in other states, it can take up to two years.
+That’s why, in Texas, with its simplified process and minimal court oversight, probate can be completed within just a few weeks if all goes well.
+In other states, it can take up to two years.

 Luckily, 18 states have taken steps to refine and simplify the probate process via the American Bar Association-approved Uniform Probate Code (UPC).
 Whether these states have adopted the UPC in part, or in its entirety, they’ve all taken steps to streamline the process, which in turn shortens the probate timeline.